camargodev/compilers/README.md

 ## Running the tests

 To test, you can use ```make test```.
-Also, each part has a different set of test.
+Also, each part has a different set of tests.
 You can just get into the part specific folder and run the same command.

 ## Parts